 System upgrades can be an effective way to extend the life of some computer equipment.

 It's important to understand what can be achieved with an upgrade.
 Hardware upgrades can't easily make a slow computer fast or turn a black-and-white printer into a colour one.
-Upgrading to the latest software can be counter-productive if your computer isn’t up to the job of running it.
+Upgrading software can be counter-productive if your computer isn't up to the job of running the latest version.

 System upgrades are about making small, meaningful improvements.
 You can breathe new life into computers by adding more memory, speed up the time it takes to run programs by swapping the hard drive for a solid state drive, or make laptops more useful by adding a high-capacity battery.

 Most hardware upgrades involve opening a piece of equipment and adding extra components.
-It’s usually a simple task, but if you do not feel comfortable delving inside a computer ask an expert.
-A Dell technician can perform a system upgrade for a small charge.
+It's usually a simple task, but if you do not feel comfortable delving inside a computer then leave it to the experts.

 The most commonly upgraded items are computers and servers.
 These are usually made with standard components and are easy to open up, making system upgrades relatively simple and cheap.